The author is a guitarist and bassist with over 35 years of experience as a musician.

-Every guitar player should know the notes of the fretboad, no matter what their goals or style of music.
-If someone frets the 3rd string at the 7th fret and asks you what note they are playing you need to be able to tell them at a glance.
+Every guitar player should know the notes of the fretboard, no matter what their goals or style of music.
+If someone frets the 3rd string at the 7th fret and asks you what note they are playing, you need to be able to tell them at a glance.
 (Spoiler alert: It’s a D.)

 You may hear it said that many famous rock guitar players can’t read music in a traditional sense.
 Even if that’s true, remember that musical illiteracy does not equate to musical stupidity.
 They still know what they’re doing, and they know where to find the notes they need.